Not sure what a loan shark is?

 • Are you scared of people finding out?

-• Have they taken your bank card, benefit card, passport, watch or other valuables from you?
+• Have they taken your bank card, passport, watch or other valuables from you?

 By looking on our website, you have taken the first step to getting your life back and managing your money and debts.
-We will keep you safe while we investigate the loan shark.

 If you are worried about someone you know, you can complete our form below or call our 24-hour helpline on 0300 555 2222 for confidential advice and support.
 We’ll check the lender out, talk to you about your concerns and let you know what steps you can take to help the person.

 Please complete as much information as you can or call us on 0300 555 2222.
-Our team are here to speak to you any time of day or night.
+Our team members are here to speak to you any time of day or night.
 If you are in Wales or Scotland, please contact your national team for help.

 Worried about someone else?